wispbuild/wispbuild.com/docs/theory/zero-to-one.md

 # Zero-to-One

-You're soon to be an intrepid programmer, writing your first application ever:
+You're a soon to be an intrepid programmer writing your first application ever.
+You don't know anything about software development or build systems.
+But that's never stopped you from learning.
+You type in the first code listing from the book you're looking at, "The C Programming Language", by Brian Kernighan and Dennis Ritchie:

 ```c title="main.c"
 #include <stdio.h>